Massage for Students, Staff & Faculty

 Planning for a Massage at SHAC

-SHAC has a Licensed Massage Therapist available by appointment on Tuesday and Friday.
+SHAC has a Licensed Massage Therapist available by appointment.

 Anyone who uses Massage Therapy Services will need to fill out a Massage Therapy Consent Form.
 If you wish, you can print it and fill it out prior to your first appointment.